NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 might take some effort.

-Once the configuration file is generated for the bundle and is adapted to the user's environment using NPB becomes an trivial task.
+Once the configuration file is generated for the bundle and is adapted to the user's environment, using NPB becomes an trivial task.

 The following sections provide a detailed description and recommendations to facilitate the task of writing the NPB configuration file.